History of African Americans in Chicago: Culture

 From 2008 to the present, the West Side Historical Society under the guidance of Rickie P. Brown Sr. began to document the rich history of the West Side of Chicago.
 Their research provided proof of the Austin community having the largest population of Blacks in the city of Chicago.
-This proved that the largest population of blacks are on its west side, when factoring in the Near West Side, North Lawndale, West Humboldt Park, Garfield Park, and Austin communities as well.
+This proved that the largest population of Blacks are on its west side, when factoring in the Near West Side, North Lawndale, West Humboldt Park, Garfield Park, and Austin communities as well.
 Their efforts to build a museum on the west side and continuing to bring awareness to Juneteenth as a national holiday was rewarded with a proclamation in 2011 by Governor Pat Quinn.

+Elizabeth Todd-Breland argues that Black education reformers in Chicago developed community-driven strategies from the 1960s onward to address systemic inequities, but these efforts collided with neoliberal reforms that prioritized privatization and corporate models, exposing enduring tensions between racial justice and market-based policies.

+Nation of Islam

+In the 1930s, the Nation of Islam (NOI) moved its headquarters to Chicago from Detroit.
+From their center on the South Side, Elijah Muhammad and his wife, Clara Muhammad, organized a new religious movement among Black Americans.
+Muhammad's message appealed to Black Chicagoans of the 1930s and 1940s who were disillusioned with traditional Protestantism and energized by his claim that African Americans would soon be restored to freedom.
+In 1960, Malcolm X, the organization's national spokesperson, founded the newspaper Mr. Muhammad Speaks, which for a while distributed more than 600,000 copies nationwide.